 - Method 2: If you do not want to switch to a different theme, you can try this alternative.
 Add the

 the_contentfunction to the page template’s code by just adding this line:

 3. Elementor Blank Page Errors

-If you are getting a blank page when trying to edit with Elementor, then it might be because of a lack of WP memory.
+If you get a blank page when trying to edit with Elementor, it might be because of a lack of WP memory.
 You can check if your website meets Elementor’s system requirements or not.

 - Method 1: You can contact your hosting company and request them to increase your website’s WP memory.

 - Method 2: If that does not work, you can try this troubleshooting procedure.
 Go to WP Dashboard > Elementor > Settings.
 Click on the Advanced tab, enable the switch editor loader method, and check if the issue is resolved.

 - Method 3: In some cases, it can happen because the URL in the back end is different from the one in the front end.
 Make sure that this is not the scenario and know more about it here